EAL-IT-Technology/RaspberryFun/hardware/motordriver/index.md

 title: Making the motordriver
 ---

 This page describes, with text and pictures, the motor driver board, used for powering the two motors on the robot.
-The motor driver board is controlled by the Raspberry Pi.
-The direction of the motors can be controlled, and speed can be controlled by using a PWM signal.
+The motor driver board is controlled by a Raspberry Pi (RPi).
+The direction of the motors can be controlled by changing the state of a GPIO pins, and speed can be controlled by using a PWM signal.

 ## Components
 * 16 pin DIL IC socket